Umuzi-org/ACN-syllabus/content/national-qualifications-framework/ncit/content/presenting-your-findings/_index.md

 **Relate to the audience**

-You can use personal stories or relate it to your audience’s work and circumstances.
+You can use personal stories or relate them to your audience’s work and circumstances.
 Examples and custom demos can help you with that.

 **Rehearse, rehearse, rehearse**

 Don’t just think you can wing a presentation.
-You need to rehearse and then warm up.
-Feeling comfortable and practiced will help calm your nerves and keep you from freezing in front of your audience
+You need to rehearse and then warm-up.
+Feeling comfortable and practised will help calm your nerves and keep you from freezing in front of your audience

 **Plan but don’t write a script**

-Consider creating small flash cards that remind you of your key points in a bulleted list.
+Consider creating small flashcards that remind you of your key points in a bulleted list.
 They might also indicate when you need to change the slide.
 Remember that you don’t want to be reading an essay word for word.
 You also don’t want to read exactly what’s on your slide, the audience can read that themselves.

 **Include interactive elements**